vincentarelbundock/modelsummary/README.md

 Here are a few benefits of `gtsummary` over some [alternative packages](https://github.com/vincentarelbundock/gtsummary#alternative-summary-table-packages-for-r):

 * Customizability
-    - Tables are endlessly customizable, thanks to the power of the [`gt` package.](https://gt.rstudio.com) In this README, you will find tables with colored cells, weird text, spanning column labels, row groups, titles and subtitles, global footnotes, cell-specific footnotes,significance stars, etc. This only scratches the surface of possibilities.
+    - Tables are endlessly customizable, thanks to the power of the [`gt` package.](https://gt.rstudio.com) In this README, you will find tables with colored cells, weird text, spanning column labels, row groups, titles and subtitles, global footnotes, cell-specific footnotes, significance stars, etc. This only scratches the surface of possibilities.
 For more, see [gt.rstudio.com](https://gt.rstudio.com) and the [Power Users](https://github.com/vincentarelbundock/gtsummary#power-users) section of this README.
 * Flexibility
     - Tables can be saved to html, rtf, and LaTeX files.
 (Coming soon: PDF, TXT/ASCII, and more.)
 * Integration